KurtGuardia/KurtGuardia/README.md

 - 👯 I’m looking to collaborate on modern, creative, challenging world-class applications on a team-based atmosphere
 - 🤔 I’m looking for help with expanding my technical skills and improve my current ones
 - 📫 How to reach me: +34 685 360 189, kurtguardia@gmail, linkedin.com/in/kurt-guardia-creative/
-- ⚡ Favorite quote: "If you can dream it, you can program it"
+- ⚡ Favorite quote: "If you can dream it, you can code it"
 <!---
 **KurtGuardia/KurtGuardia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->